owennjpr/Char-Mo/README.md

 - retype: deletes the characters right to left and retypes them left to right

 # Contribution

+I very much welcome contributions from anyone who has a cool idea for how to expand or improve this package.
+This section is meant for developers who want to directly work in this codebase, but if you have a suggestion you’re not sure how to implement, please feel free to open a feature request issue, I'd love to hear your ideas!

+# Credits

+This package is created and managed by Owen Prendergast.

-home page logo made with [patorjk's text to ASCII art generator](https://patorjk.com/software/taag/)
+Home page logo on the website was made with [patorjk's text to ASCII art generator](https://patorjk.com/software/taag/)